 Minimizes Pressure Ulcers

-This statistic is is a measure of the percent of long-term stay patients which suffered from pressure ulcers.
-We have found that pressure ulcers are a great measure of the quality of nursing care a nursing home provides.
+This datapoint is is a measure of the percent of long-term residents who developed pressure ulcers.
+Many experts believe that pressure ulcers are a solid indicator of nursing care quality.

 Minimizes Serious Falls

 In Laurels of Carson City, 2.93% of Patients had Serious Falls

 This datapoint is an indication of the percent of long-term care residents who sustained falls which caused serious injury.
 We use this statistic in calculating our nursing ratings.

 In Laurels of Carson City, 2.23% of Patients had UTIs

 This is the percent of patients who sustained a urinary tract infection.
 UTI's are considered to be an indicator of nursing care at a nursing home.
 UTI's are often linked to a facility with worst hygiene practices.
 Nevertheless, this datapoint can be misleading for some nursing homes due to varying reporting standards for UTI's.

 Appropriately Uses Anti-Psychotic Medication